iteravirgo/bcsitera.github.io/apps/Public-Sector-Accounting/docs/en-us/help.md

-# Public Sector Accounting and Reporting for Estonia
+# Public Sector Accounting and Reporting
 Public Sector Accounting and Reporting solution in BC enables the following:

 - Management of State G/L Accounts